Melfi, Malfi, Amalfi, Mozart & Naples

 To me the big mystery is why they all call the place Malfi instead of Amalfi, unless they thought the “a” was an indefinite article in Italian as well as English.
 My, how veddy English that would be. (—“Oh, John, ask that swarthy little native guide what the name of that town on the coast is.”

-he doesn’t know.
-He just keeps repeating that it’s a
+doesn’t know.
+He just keeps repeating that it’s a Malfi.

-Malfi.
 Look, there’s another one.
-The coast is
+The coast is covered with